le-jack/evolving-door/README.md

     - Second replicant will check on the primary replicant to ensure that it is active

 - Dropper will become a C2
+    - Either ELF/EXE
     - Hosts spreader scripts
     - Keeps track of the secondary variants on the network

 - Spreaders will look for uninfected boxes and report to C2
+    - In memory with a back up
+    - Neighbor boxes will heartbeat and activate the back up if the script in memory is off
     - Spreaders will continuously replicate until all boxes that within the network are infected
     - If spreaded remotely, spreaders will change its name twice
-    - Family Tree kind of idea to track the movement of Evolving door
+    - Family Tree kind of idea to track the movement of Evolving door using a flagging system
     - Point back to the original dropper